A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory: Modeling Framework

 In the remainder of this subsection, we apply the prospect theory to our modeling framework, clearly define the mobility outcomes (objective and subjective utilities), and then show that the prospect-theoretic game $\mathcal{M}$ admits a NE.

-Players may be uncertain on the value of the traffic disturbances as it is affected by unexpected factors, and so that is why we use Prelec's probability weighting function $w : [0, 1] \to [0, 1]$ to capture how different traveler populations ``perceive" probabilities.
-In addition, we are interested in capturing how players may perceive their gains or losses in terms of their travel time costs with respect to the costs at critical density.
-The \emph{mobility prospect} is whether the $f_e$ will reach at most its critical point or its jammed point.
+Players may be uncertain about the value of the traffic disturbances as it is affected by unexpected factors, and so we use Prelec's probability weighting function $w : [0, 1] \to [0, 1]$ to capture how different traveler populations ``perceive" probabilities.
+In addition, we are interested in capturing how players may perceive their gains or losses regarding their travel time costs with respect to the costs at critical density.
+Hence, we define the \emph{mobility prospect} as whether $f_e$ will reach its critical or jammed point.
 Formally, $\pi_e$ is the probability that $f_e \in (0, f_e ^ {CRT})$, and $1 - \pi_e$ is the probability for $f_e \in (f_e ^ {CRT}, f_e ^ {\max}]$.
-We then use the prospect-theoretic S-shaped value function $v(c_e(f_e)) : \mathbb{R}_{\geq 0} \to \mathbb{R}$ to capture how players may perceive such costs.
+We then use the prospect-theoretic S-shaped value function $v(c_e(f_e)): \mathbb{R}_{\geq 0} \to \mathbb{R}$ to capture how players may perceive such costs.
 Hence, we have